Apsael/AritMath/README.md

 # AritMath
-This is a simple arithmetic game for kids to practice basic operations (+, -, *, /) by shooting the flying balloon with the correct answer of a random basic operation shown in the middle of the screen.
+This is a simple arithmetic game for kids to practice basic math operations (+, -, *, /) by shooting the flying balloon with the correct answer of a random basic operation shown in the middle of the screen.

 pip installs required:
 pip install pygame